-• On-the-Ground Implementation: Project will apply the bulk (>70%) of grant funding to on-the-ground work, with the option of using the remaining funds for planning, permitting, final design, engineering, outreach, education, operation and maintenance (if the project's primary focus is improving or maintaining GSI, this would be considered on-the-ground work), or monitoring.

-- Cost-Effectiveness: Project includes a cost-effective budget that balances performance risk and efficient use of funds.
-Cost-effectiveness evaluation may include, but is not limited to, an assessment of either or both direct and indirect costs in the proposed budget.
-The federal government has determined that a de minimis 10% indirect rate is an acceptable minimum for organizations without a NICRA, as such NFWF reserves the right to scrutinize ALL proposals with indirect rates above 10% for cost-effectiveness. - Timeliness: Project has completed or nearly completed planning, design and engineering to the extent that on-the-ground implementation can begin shortly after the grant is awarded. - Monitoring: Project includes a plan for monitoring progress during and after the proposed project period to track project success and adaptively address new challenges and opportunities as they arise. - Long-Term Sustainability: Project will be maintained to ensure benefits are achieved and sustained over time.
-Plans described in the proposal include how future funding will be secured or partnerships established to implement necessary long-term monitoring and maintenance activities. - Regional Connectivity & Scalability: Project has the potential to catalyze additional efforts in communities or settings throughout Southeast Michigan where it has not been broadly deployed.
-Additionally, projects with regional scopes and partnerships that seek to improve regional collaboration and advance or establish regional strategies will be more competitive.
+- On-the-Ground Implementation: Project will apply the bulk (>70%) of grant funding to on-the-ground work, with the option of using the remaining funds for planning, permitting, final design, engineering, outreach, education, operation and maintenance (if the project's primary focus is improving or maintaining GSI, this would be considered on-the-ground work), or monitoring. - Cost-Effectiveness: Cost-effectiveness analysis identifies the economically most efficient way to meet project objectives.
+Project includes a cost-effective budget that balances performance risk and efficient use of funds.
+Cost-effectiveness evaluation includes, but is not limited to, an assessment of effective direct/indirect costs across all categories in the proposed budget according to the type, size and duration of project and project objectives.
+Project budgets will be compared to similar projects to ensure proposed costs across all budget categories are reasonable for the activities being performed and the outcomes proposed. - Timeliness: Project has completed or nearly completed planning, design and engineering to the extent that on-the-ground implementation can begin shortly after the grant is awarded. - Monitoring: Project includes a plan for monitoring progress during and after the proposed project period to track project success and adaptively address new challenges and opportunities as they arise. - Long-Term Sustainability and Maintenance: Project will be maintained to ensure benefits are achieved and sustained over time.
+Plans described in the proposal include how the organization will ensure long-term efficacy and sustainability of the project features including but not limited to, increasing or sustaining organizational capacity for long term maintenance, secure or plans to secure future funding for this activity, and partnerships established to implement necessary long-term monitoring and maintenance activities. - Regional Connectivity & Scalability: Project has the potential to catalyze additional efforts in communities or settings throughout Southeast Michigan where it has not been broadly deployed.
+Additionally, projects with regional scopes and partnerships that seek to improve regional collaboration and advance or establish regional strategies will be more competitive. - Transferability: Project has potential and plan to transfer lessons learned to other communities and/or to be integrated into government programs and policies.